A Gift in your Will to the Heart Research Institute provides important funds to develop research projects that would otherwise not be possible.

 Gifts in Wills, both large and small, play a vital role in funding crucial research at the Heart Research Institute.
 They provide a lasting contribution in advancing our understanding of cardiovascular disease, helping prevent, detect and treat cardiovascular disease for generations to come.

-Gifts in Wills: Quick information
+Gifts in Wills: complete guide

-We appreciate that this is a very personal matter and it is something that needs to be discussed with your family and a lawyer.
-If you do not yet have a Will, contact a solicitor about drawing one up.
-While some people draft their own Wills using kits online or bought from a newsagency or post office, a solicitor will ensure all requirements are fulfilled in order for your Will to be valid.
+A gift in your Will can be included when you first make your Will, or added to your existing Will as a codicil (a short legal amendment).
+If you do not yet have a Will, we recommend you contact a solicitor about drawing one up.
+While some people draft their own Wills using kits purchased online or from a newsagency or post office, a solicitor will ensure all requirements are fulfilled so your Will is valid.

-Types of Gifts
+Types of gifts in Wills

-You can leave a Gift in your Will in a variety of ways.
+You can leave a gift in your Will in a variety of ways.
 Discuss these options with your family and your solicitor to work out what works best for you.

-- A Residual Gift: With this type of bequest, the Heart Research Institute receives the balance of the estate after those specifically named in the Will have been provided for.
+- A residual gift: With this type of bequest, the Heart Research Institute receives the balance of the estate after those specifically named in the Will have been provided for.

-- A Percentage Gift: This can be any percentage of your total estate up to 100 percent.
+- A percentage gift: This can be any percentage of your total estate up to 100 per cent.
 This type of bequest enables you to share your estate among several people or organisations without specifying the property or amounts.

-- A Pecuniary Gift: This is a gift of a fixed sum of money made to the Heart Research Institute.
+- A pecuniary gift: This is a gift of a fixed sum of money made to the Heart Research Institute.

-- A Specific Gift: This type of bequest enables you to leave a specific cash amount or other asset to the Heart Research Institute.
+- A specific gift: This type of bequest enables you to leave a specific cash amount or other asset to the Heart Research Institute.

-Wording for your Will
+Wording for your Gift in Will

 Informing us about your decision